mattbierner/blog.mattbierner.com/_posts/2018-05-08-mini-empires.md

 # End

 While the 3D projections are neat, I still find the simple time-lapses the most interesting.
-The minimap is very much a petri dish view of the game with each side reduced to a splotch of colored pixels, and somehow it's fascinating to watch to watch the colors surge, retreat, and conquer.
+The minimap is very much a petri dish view of the game with each side reduced to a splotch of colored pixels, and somehow it's fascinating to watch the colors surge, retreat, and conquer.
 Maybe that's what all combat looks like from high enough up.

 You can find the scripts used for this project [here](https://github.com/mattbierner/mini-empire/tree/master/example).
-They are super rough so your milage with them may vary.
-It might be fun to apply these same techniques to other games, and are surely plenty of other neat ways to look at data like this too.
+They are super rough so your mileage with them may vary.
+It might be fun to apply these same techniques to other games, and there are surely plenty of other neat ways to look at data like this too.
 Let me know if you create anything interesting.